 Learning to save money in your teens and college years is an excellent habit that will train you to be a good money manager for the rest of your life.
 Set goals for your money and start saving NOW.
 If you have no immediate goals, your goal can be to have a "money cushion" for when that important need for cash occurs.

-Clearfield Bank & Trust offers saving accounts specifically designed for students:
+CBT Bank offers saving accounts specifically designed for students:

 - Super Star Savings Account - This account is the first step in helping you develop good savings habits.